jonasahlsson/Flash-Messenger/Readme.md

 ###Style###
 There is a stylsheet webroot/css/flash.css with predefined styles.
 The methods error(), success(), notice() and warning() all have default html class attributes.
-The class attributes can be replaced using the optional class argument.
+The class attributes can be replaced using the optional class argument and new CSS can be added.

 > .flash-error {...}
 > .flash-success {...}